-So they need to be cleaned regularly.
-They are tricky objects to clean and if you have designer radiators or vertical radiators you may need a set of step ladders to complete the job.
-Here is some advice on how to get your radiator sparkling.
+Unfortunately, they can be tricky objects to clean and if you have designer radiators or vertical radiators you may need a set of step ladders to complete the job.
+In this blog, we offer some useful advice and tips on how to effectively clean a radiator and get it sparkling in next to no time…

 Get out the vacuum cleaner

-Try to clean away as much of the dirt and dust as you can with your vacuum cleaner.
-It will not be able to get rid of it all but if you have a brush attachment and a nozzle you may be able to get rid of quite a bit with your trusty Hoover.
+Firstly, try to clean away as much of the dirt and dust as you can with your vacuum cleaner.
+It may not get rid of it all but if you have a brush attachment and a nozzle, you may be able to get rid of quite a bit with your trusty Hoover.

-Now we come to the ingenious bit.
-We are going to make our own radiator cleaner which will get those hard to reach bits shiny and dust free.
-If you ever made anything when you were a kid after watching Blue Peter you will be a dab hand at this bit.
+Now, we come to the ingenious bit; you can actually make your own radiator cleaner, which is ideal for cleaning those hard-to-reach nooks and crannies to leave your radiator shiny and dust-free.
+If you ever made anything when you were a kid after watching Blue Peter, you will be a dab hand at this!

 Fill a bucket of warm water

-You now need to get your radiator to shine so you need to get a bucket of warm water and add a bit of washing up liquid.
-Splash it about it until you get a satisfying amount of suds on the surface.
-You need soapy water to bring lustre to your radiator.
+To leave your radiator shiny and gleaming, get a bucket of warm water and a dash of washing up liquid, and splash it about until there are plenty of suds on the surface.
+You need soapy water to add lustre to your radiator.

-Dampen a cloth and wipe down your radiator.
-Give it a good scrub and then dry your radiator.
-Remember it is metal so you do not want it to rust.
-You may notice that the wall above your radiator is mucky as well.
-You can give this a good wipe down with your soapy water while you are at it.
+Dampen a cloth in the soapy water, and wipe down your radiator.
+Give it a good scrub and then leave to dry.
+Remember, the radiator is made of metal and you don’t want it to rust, so ensure it is thoroughly dry and perhaps wipe down with a dry tea towel.If you notice that the wall above your radiator is mucky too, give it a wipe with the same soapy water.

 Remember to make sure that the radiator is not in use when you clean it.
-You need to check that it has completely cooled down before you start.
-It is not wise and can be tad tricky to clean a hot radiator.
+Cleaning a hot radiator is not wise, and tricky to say the least, so always ensure that it has cooled completely before starting the job.